m-d-brown/plain-text-accounting-tools/README.md

 more information about Beancount, with links to many better resources to get started with it and double entry accounting.

-The following institutions are supported:
+The following institutions and statement types are supported:

-* Bank of America credit cards
+* Bank of America bank account and credit cards
 * Capital One credit cards
 * Chase credit cards